 President Francois Tombalbaye formally began his second seven-year term as Chad's head-of state last Friday (11 July) in a ceremony in Fort Lamy.

-President Francois Tombalbaye formally began his second seven-year term as Chad's head-of state last Friday (11 July) in a ceremony in Fort Lamy.
+Background: President Francois Tombalbaye formally began his second seven-year term as Chad's head-of state last Friday (11 July) in a ceremony in Fort Lamy.
 He was re-elected President last month and has held the office since Chad achieved independence from France in 1960.

 The President was introduced by the Minister of Justice, M. Joseph Brahim Seid.
 There were many members of Chad's judiciary at the ceremony which was held at the Fort Lamy headquarters of the official Progressive Party (P.P.T).